20+ BEST Things to Do in Florence for First Time Visitors

 The Florence Duomo complex is made of several parts: the Cathedral, Brunelleschi Dome, Giotto’s Belltower, and St. John’s Baptistery.
 Whether you plan to enter any of the sites making up the complex, you simply must see it from the outside!
 Each of the sites is decorated in the most beautiful and intricate Renaissance art details.

 The Duomo receives an average of 4.5 MILLION visitors each year!
 The Cathedral is free to enter, but you can book a live guide if you want to skip long lines and dive deeper.
-However, make sure you book your tickets to visit the Brunelleschi Dome now, or ASAP, as they sell out months in advance! 👇
+However, make sure you book your Brunelleschi Dome entry tickets ASAP, as they sell out months in advance! 👇

 2. Climb the Brunelleschi Dome